Eng-Muntadher/jobtracker/README.md

 ---

-## Running Locally
+## 💻 Running Locally

-To run this project locally, follow these commands:
+To run this project locally, follow these steps:

 ```bash
 # 1. Clone the repository and navigate into it